rodzera/open-mfa/README.md

 ### Development

 Inside `/deploy/docker-compose` directory:
-* Rename the `.env.example` file to `.env` and replace the variables with real values.
+* Copy the `.env.example` file to `dev/.env` and replace the variables with real values.
 * Run `chmod +x ./dev/setup.sh` and `sudo ./dev/setup.sh` to install and configure mkcert and hosts file.
 * Run `make dev-up` to start the stack.
 * The application will be available at: `https://open-mfa.local`